kilpkonn/msc-thesis/main.typ

 ) <tbl-depth-hyper-param-median>

 == Limitations of the methods
-In this section we highlight some limitations of our evaluation.
+In this section, we highlight some limitations of our evaluation.
-We point out that "holes filled" is too permissive metric and "syntactic matches" is too strict.
+We point out that "holes filled" is a too permissive metric, and "syntactic matches" is too strict.
-Ideally we want something in between, but we don't have a way to measure it.
+Ideally, we want something in between, but we don't have a way to measure it.

 ==== Resynthesis
 Metric "holes filled" does not reflect the usability of the tool very well.
-This would be useful metric if we would use it as a proof search.
+This would be a useful metric if we used it as a proof search.
-When searching for proofs we often care that the proposition can be proved rather than which of the possible proofs it generated.
+When searching for proofs, we often care that the proposition can be proved rather than which of the possible proofs it generates.
 This is not the case for regular programs with side effects.
-For them, we only care about terms that are semantically correct e.g. do what the program is supposed to do.
+For them, we only care about terms that are semantically correct, e.g. do what the program is supposed to do.
-Other terms can be considered as a noise as they are programs that no-one asked for.
+Other terms can be considered noise, as they are programs that no one asked for.

-Syntactic matches (equality) is too strict metric as we actually care about semantic equality of programs.
+Syntactic matches (equality) is a too strict metric as we actually care about the semantic equality of programs.
 The metric may depend more on the style of the program and the formatting than on the real capabilities of the tool.
-Syntactic matches also suffers from squashing multiple terms to ```rust Many``` option as the new holes produced by _Many_ are obviously not what was written by user.
+Syntactic matches also suffer from squashing multiple terms to the ```rust Many``` option, as the new holes produced by _Many_ are obviously not what was written by the user.

-Average time and number of terms per hole are significantly affected by few categories that some may consider outliers.
+Average time and number of terms per hole are significantly affected by a few categories that some may consider outliers.
-We have decided to not filter them out to also show that our tool is a poor fit for some types of programs.
+We have decided not to filter them out to also show that our tool is a poor fit for some types of programs.

-Average execution can also be criticized of being irrelevant.
+Average execution can also be criticized for being irrelevant.
-Having the IDE freeze for a second once in a while is not acceptable even if at other times the algorithm is very fast.
+Having the IDE freeze for a second once in a while is not acceptable, even if at other times the algorithm is very fast.
-To also consider the worst case performance we have decided to also measure latency.
+To also consider the worst-case performance, we have decided to also measure latency.
 However, we must note that we only measure the latency of our algorithm.
-While using the tool in the IDE the latency is bigger due to LSP communication and IDE also taking some time.
+While using the tool in the IDE, the latency is higher due to LSP communication and the IDE also taking some time.
-We only measure the latency of our algorithm as other sources of latency are outside of our control and highly dependent on the environment.
+We only measure the latency of our algorithm, as other sources of latency are outside of our control and highly dependent on the environment.

 ==== Usability
-This sections is based on a personal experience of the author and may therefore not reflect the average user very well.
+This section is based on the personal experience of the author and may therefore not reflect the average user very well.
-Modeling average user is a hard task on its own and would require us to conduct a study on it.
+Modeling the average user is a hard task on its own and would require us to conduct a study on it.
-As studying usage of IDE tools is outside the scope of this thesis we only attempt to give general overview of strengths and weaknesses of the tool.
+As studying the usage of IDE tools is outside the scope of this thesis, we only attempt to give a general overview of the strengths and weaknesses of the tool.
-Different issues may arise when using the tool for different context.
+Different issues may arise when using the tool in different contexts.

 = Future work <future-work>
-In this section we will discuss some of the work that could be done to improve term search in `rust-analyzer`.
+In this section, we will discuss some of the work that could be done to improve term search in `rust-analyzer`.
-Some of these topics consist of features for which were not in scope of this thesis.
+Some of these topics consist of features that were not in the scope of this thesis.
 Other focus on improving the `rust-analyzer` functionality overall.

 ==== More permissive borrow checking
 The current borrow checking algorithm we implemented for `rust-analyzer` is rather conservative and also forbids many of the correct programs.
-This decreases the usefulness of term search usefulness whenever reference types are involved.
+This decreases the usefulness of term search whenever reference types are involved.
-The goal would be to make the borrow checking algorithm in `rust-analyzer` use parts of the algorithm that is in the official compiler, but somehow allow borrow checking also on incomplete programs.
+The goal would be to make the borrow checking algorithm in `rust-analyzer` use parts of the algorithm that is in the official compiler but somehow allow borrow checking also on incomplete programs.
-Lowering incomplete programs (user is still typing) to MIR and performing borrow checking incrementally is a complex problem however we believe that also many other parts of the `rust-analyzer` could benefit from it.
+Lowering incomplete programs (the user is still typing) to MIR and performing borrow checking incrementally is a complex problem, however, we believe that many other parts of the `rust-analyzer` could benefit from it.

 ==== Smarter handling of generics
 In projects with hundreds of functions that take generic parameters our algorithm effectiveness decreases.